JustinLove/noise_visualizer_biome/README.md

 Produces a pole-pole grid effect, which can be turned into strips, rings, or swirls using the parameters

 - `ring_latitude_period`: Meters period from period from 0.5-0.5.
 Larger values stretch the grid elements towards the poles.
-If undefined, produces a grid effect (default ~200?)
+If undefined, produces a grid effect (default ~250?)
 0 produces a strong oscillating stripe effect.
 - `ring_longitude_peroid`[sic]: correctly spelled in stock biomes; game uses typo.
 Large values stretch elements around the equator.
+- `ring_twist`:  twists longitude lines, default is around 1.
+Units seem to be longitude-periods

 ### type: `metal`